LegitSoulja/DocWriter-PHP/README.md

 // You can add a child DocElement, as innerHTML for an element, for example.
 $element->addChild(\DocWriter\DocWriter::createTag("h2",array("style"=>"color:red"),"Hey"));

-// Dynamically add a attribute
+// Dynamically add an attribute.
 $element->attr("class","hey_text");

-// Finally, output results
+// Finally, output results.
 echo $element->toHTML();

 /*